8 Unit tests

 You can have multiple test blocks written on the same Zig module.
 Also, you can mix test blocks with your source code, with no problems or consequences.
 If you mix test blocks with your normal source code, when you execute the build, build-exe, build-obj or build-lib commands from the zig compiler that we exposed at Section 1.2.4, these test blocks are automatically ignored by the compiler.

-If you look at the source code for most of the files present in the Zig Standard Library1, you can see that the test blocks are written together with the normal source code of the library.
+If you take a look at the source code for most of the files present in the Zig Standard Library1, you can see that the test blocks are written together with the normal source code of the library.
 You can see this for example, at the array_list module2.
 So, the standard that the Zig developers decided to adopt is to keep their unit tests together with the source code of the functionality that they are testing.

 Each programmer might have a different opinion on this.
 Some of them might prefer to keep unit tests separate from the actual source code of their application.
-If that is your case, you can simply create a separate tests folder in your project, and start writing Zig modules that contains only unit tests (as would normally do on a Python project with pytest, for example), and everything will work fine.
+If that is your case, you can simply create a separate tests folder in your project, and start writing Zig modules that contains only unit tests (as you would normally do on a Python project with pytest, for example), and everything will work fine.
 It boils down to which is your preference here.

 8.2 How to run your tests